Outsourcing boosts Accenture, allays Europe concerns

-Strong outsourcing revenue helped Accenture Plc (ACN.N) beat Wall Street expectations for the ninth straight quarter, but the company lowered its full-year profit outlook on weakness in its European consultancy business.
+Robust outsourcing revenue helped Accenture Plc beat Wall Street expectations for the ninth straight quarter, but the company lowered its full-year profit outlook because of a strong dollar.

 "We have seen renewed challenges around the debt issue in Europe, as well as confirmation of a slowdown in the forecast for the global economic growth," Chief Executive Pierre Nanterme said on a conference call with analysts.

-Note: (This story was corrected to fix paragraph 1 to clarify that the company cut its full-year profit outlook on dollar strength, not weakness in Europe)